-K. Nutrition - Food & Friends Senior Meal Program and Meals on Wheels and adults with disabilities in the two-county area.
+K. Nutrition - Food & Friends Senior Meal Program and Meals on Wheels approximately 950 meals daily to seniors 60 and older and adults with disabilities in the two-county area.
 Meals are prepared in a central kitchen located in Jackson County, then transported to 12 combined congregate/home-delivered meal sites and 5 home-delivered meals-only sites where they are either packaged into home-delivered meals or served to meal participants who eat at the meal sites.
-Each meal complies with the Dietary Guidelines for Americans and provides a minimum of 33 percent of the current daily Recommended Dietary Reference Intake (DRI) established by the Food and Nutrition Board of the National Research Council of the National Academy of Sciences.
+Each meal complies with the Dietary Guidelines for Americans and provides a minimum of 33 percent of the current daily Recommended Dietary Reference

+Intake (DRI) established by the Food and Nutrition Board of the National Research Council of the National Academy of Sciences.